-A. I like to think that resin holds the form only, bronze holds the form and the spirit.
-The resin is something you can watch and enjoy.
-The bronze is something you can have a conversation with.
+I like to think that resin holds the form only, but bronze holds the form and the spirit.
+While the resin is something you can watch and enjoy, the bronze is something you can have a conversation with.

 Q. Could you take us through your artistic process for your sculptures?
 How does an initial idea find its way to three-dimensional form?

-A. Every piece tends to start with a title related to a biographical event.
-This is then written down on paper.
+Everything often starts with a title related to a biographical event, which will then be transferred onto paper.
 A few days or months later, a drawing will begin to appear.
-That drawing is then modeled in 3d, analogically or digitally.
-From then on, the sculpture comes alive.
-Generally, each piece has been thought about for at least 1 year before it goes into production.
+The drawing is then modelled in 3D, analogically or digitally.
+From then on, the sculpture is alive.
+Generally speaking, each piece is thought for at least one year before production.

 Q. What would you like your work to evoke in the viewer?

 Joy.
 Interest.
 Respect for life.
 Beauty.
 Celebration of care.
 In other words, ART.

 Q. You do not limit yourself to creating art – you have also written a book.
 Could you tell us a bit more about this?

 Micromegalic Inscriptions is a milestone in our research into the classical standards.
 That is where our mostly recognised art project started.
 We wanted to tell the history behind our creations.
 I wrote this book around five years ago, and we still get rewards from the readers and the critique.
 I am now working on another book, an investigation into the meaning of Art.

 Q. What does the future hold for the Matteo Mauro Studio?

 New art adventures.
 We are working on ten new series of sculptures which will be released in the next five years.
 We are moving to a bigger studio to organise training for young artists and much much more.